vocalinkzapp/ZappSMGLib-iOS/README.md

 **NOTE:** Resource bundle is included into the framework.

-This repo includes a demo app which uses `ZappSMGLib` dynamic framework.
+This repository includes a demo app which uses `ZappSMGLib` dynamic framework.
 You can find this example in `ZappSMGLib/ZappSMGLib.xcodeproj` project.

+We are going to explain how to integrate the library by using a third party tool to resolve the dependencies automatically.
+We will refer to Carthage and CocoaPods as they are broadly extended.

 #### Carthage installation

+If you are using Carthage* in your project, you can always use it to build the library within your workspace by using the next configuration.

 If you want to build the latest tagged release, add this in your `Cartfile`:
 ```